yananweinbaa/RSRCNN/README.md

 ---------------------------------------------
 ###Install Caffe-future

 You should use the Caffe-future source files provided, since the cross-entropy loss layer has been changed to obtain a road-structure-based loss in the caffe-future version which is provided by us.
-You can refer to the [setup guide](http://caffe.berkeleyvision.org/install_apt.html) to install caffe(Note that using cuda can speed up training and you needn't to 'make runtest' when install Caffe-future.).
+You can refer to the [setup guide](http://caffe.berkeleyvision.org/install_apt.html) to install caffe(Note that using cuda can speed up training.).

 ###Create Dataset
 * Make your own groudtruth for training images, you can use Compute.m provide by us.<br>